Mera (character): New origins

 In the 2009–2010 "Brightest Day" storyline, Mera's origin is revisited with new revelations, expanding upon some elements and writing off others as deceptions and lies fed to Aquaman by Mera herself.
 Instead of being the Queen of Dimension Aqua, Mera is now the older princess of Xebel, a forgotten extradimensional penal colony for an ancient group of separatist Atlanteans, banished behind a sealed portal in the Bermuda Triangle.

-Trained since birth, along with her younger sister Siren, Mera was sent by the King of Xebel, who was unable to send more than one soldier at a time through a small fissure in spacetime to the main universe.
+Trained since birth, along with her sister Siren, Mera was sent by the King of Xebel, who was unable to send more than one soldier at a time through a small fissure in spacetime to the main universe.
 They were to confront the current King of Atlantis and kill him in retaliation for the exile of their common people.
 However, the plan backfired when Mera fell truly in love with Arthur, deliberately choosing to keep claiming her cover story as her real past to avoid frictions with him.
 However, on several occasions, like Aquababy's death, Mera's deep-seated hatred for Atlantis and its royal family was re-ignited, sparking the bouts of apparent insanity and angry lashing at her husband for his "weakness".
 It is also hinted that Black Manta had a long-lasting feud with Xebel's people; despite Aquaman believing for years to have been the cause of Aquababy's death, Mera still thinks that her son was killed to get back at her birth family.

 During one of the several attempts to escape en masse from the Bermuda Triangle portal, the people of Xebel are ordered to capture and experiment on several land-dwellers, including the future Black Manta.
-During these grueling experiments a young hybrid, son of Black Manta and an unnamed woman, was born.
-While Mera's father wanted to experiment on the child, using his hybrid nature to escape from the barrier, Mera took pity on little Kaldur'ahm and, adding a new reason of friction between herself and her birth family, kidnapped Kaldur'ahm to give him to a caring family on the surface.
-Mera didn't meet Kaldur'ahm again for many years, until a now-adolescent Kaldur'ahm was discovered by the Xebel army, forcing Mera to return in his aid.
+During these experiments, Kaldur'ahm, the son of Black Manta and an unnamed woman, was born.
+While Mera's father wanted to experiment on Kaldur'ahm, Mera took pity on him and took him to live on the surface, where he was named Jackson Hyde.
+Years later, Kaldur'ahm is targeted by the army of Xebel, forcing Mera to return in his aid.